eee-c/node-spdy-samples/README.md

 # Server Push Example

-This example runs on node-spdy 0.6.x only -- *not* on the unstable 0.7 series.
-It requires openssl 1.0.1 or higher.
-See [install instructions](https://github.com/eee-c/express-spdy/blob/master/INSTALL.md) in [express-spdy](https://github.com/eee-c/express-spdy) for info (or use Ubuntu 12.04).
+This example runs only on the *unstable 0.7 series*.
+It also requires that you install node-spdy from a git brach.

-If you have node.js setup properly, you should be able to run this by:
+To install node-spdy, run the following in a separate directory:

+    git clone git://github.com/indutny/node-spdy.git
+    git co spdy-v3
+    npm link

+Now, install the packages required, including the local node-spdy:

+    npm link spdy
-    npm install
+    npm install --force

+Finally, run the app like normal:

     node app